mozilla/sccache/docs/DistributedQuickstart.md

 sudo sccache-dist server --config server.conf
 ```

-As with the scheduler, if the build server fails to start you may need to set `RUST_LOG=trace` to get useful diagnostics.
+As with the scheduler, if the build server fails to start you may need to set `SCCACHE_LOG=trace` to get useful diagnostics.

 Configure a client
 ------------------